derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 }
 ```

-Our `<div>`s would need to be updated for this second solution.
-Take note that spaces are used between class names to enable more than one class style to be applied.
+Our `<div>`s would need to be updated for the second solution.
+Take note that spaces are used between class names to enable more than one class style to be applied to a single element.
 This is a very powerful aspect of CSS, one which you will grasp more intuitively in time.
-Updated HTML using this second solution is below:
+Updated HTML using the second solution is below:

 ```
 <div class='dark-background light-text'>
 ```

 With either solution, both our `<div>`s will have dark backgrounds and the text within them will be light.
 You might wonder how the text of the child elements can be light without explicitly setting styles on them.
 This is where the *cascading* part of cascading style sheets comes in.
 Think of cascading as style inheritence.
+Long story short, a majority of property-value styles can be inherited regardless of nested element depth.
 Cascading is extremely powerful and you will learn its nuances in time.

 As a creation evolves, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
-Additionally, you'll develop a sense of how best to group certain property-value pairs.
+Additionally, you'll develop a sense of how best to group certain property-value pairs for reuse by different elements.
 Just know that it is extremely common to change names as a creation evolves.

 Thus far we've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
-That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
+That breakdown was a bit more granular though and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
 For now we will look at the high level anatomy of a JavaScript program.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
 Objects, like forms, are a higher level enclosure.
 More often than not, they each embody one or more functions or shapes respectively.
-JavaScript, like the majority of programming languages has specific types of objects.
+JavaScript, like the majority of programming languages, has specific types of objects.
 JavaScript is really unique however in that a function is *also* an object.
 This may seem odd at first, but the idea is beneficial when considering the importance of function scopes.

 Long story short, a JavaScript program is essentially a nested tree of functions.
 As a by-product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
 So when the JavaScript engine executes a particular line of code that has a reference to a value, it works like this in an effort to get the actual value:
 1. look in the target scope for the reference